Part 1. Is 25 mph Fast on an Electric Scooter?

-2. What Factors Impact E-Scooter Top Speed?
+Part 2.
+What Factors Impact Top Speed on an E-Scooter?

 Time is an important resource in today's world.
 It's crucial to move from point A to point B quickly and effectively.
 Electric scooters are the solution since they are light, compact, portable, quick, and enjoyable to ride.
 For those who need to travel to and from public transportation quickly, electric scooters are a perfect "last mile" alternative.